 The below table shows employee vs training required;

-Looking for a safe and hygienic commercial kitchen or cold room in London?
-Whether you need a dark kitchen for a pop-up, or to rent a delivery kitchen for a delivery-only business; we can help!
+Looking for a safe and hygienic catering kitchen to fire up your foodservice business?
+Our catering units to rent are adaptable and perfect for most food industry businesses.
 Contact us for more information or to view any of our locations.